anykeyh/json_on_steroids/README.md

 can access to a specific field by using `[]` then casting using `as_xxx` where `xxxx` can be `i`, `s`, `b` etc...

-Basically, a `JSON::OnSteroid` can be passed wherever a `JSON::Any` object is required, while it's not true in the other way.
+Basically, a `JSON::OnSteroids` can be passed wherever a `JSON::Any` object is required, while it's not true in the other way.

 `JSON::OnSteroids` add setters: